Tutorial 20: Head modeling

 SurfaceFile: Relative path to the cortex surface file related with this head model.

-Param: Description of the sphere that was estimated for each sensor (Center/Radius).
+Param: In case of a surface head model, it contains a description of the sphere that was estimated for each sensor (Center/Radius).

 To convert this unconstrained leadfield matrix to that of an orientation-constrained model, where the orientation of each dipole is fixed and normal to the cortex surface:

 Export the head model file to the HeadModel structure: Right-click > File > Export to Matlab.

 The dimension of the output matrix is three times smaller (now only one source orientation at each location): [Nsensors x Nvertices]

 in_bst_headmodel(HeadModelFile, ApplyOrient, FieldsList): Read contents of the head model file.

 Mosher, Leahy RM, Lewis PS